RayFoulk/SmallStack/Documents/DesignFCH12.md

 110111 | 067 | not | acc = ~acc

 ##### Group 7: Conditional Relative Jumps
-- Requires Argument: 1 through 14
+- Requires Argument: 1 through 15
     - Number of operations to skip over
     - Assember will divide argument by 2 to derive XYZ
-    - Assembler will insert nop if necessary
+    - Assembler will insert nop(s) if necessary
         - To achieve odd numbered jumps
         - To maintain word alignment
         - Depending on position of jcr in ins word